-Subject to the statutory conditions and within the limits stipulated by the law the Investment Company may employ techniques and instruments whose prices are derived from other financial instruments (hereinafter referred to as "Derivatives").
+Subject to the statutory conditions and within the legally prescribed parameters, the Investment Company may employ techniques and instruments whose prices are derived from other financial instruments (hereinafter: "derivatives") as a key component of achieving its investment objectives.

-The Derivatives permitted for each sub-fund and the principles governing their use are described in Annex B, "Sub-fund summary".
+The derivatives permitted for each sub-fund and the principles governing their use are described in Annex B, "Sub-fund summary".